ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.009**

-    Any removable media device **MUST** be approved by MoJ security where that device is used to store protectively marked data.
-The type of device and associated SyOPs **MUST** be approved as part of assurance prior to operational use.
+    Any removable media device **SHALL** be approved by MoJ security where that device is used to store protectively marked data.
+The type of device and associated SyOPs **SHALL** be approved as part of assurance prior to operational use.

 -   **POL.ITAUP.010**

-    All Users **MUST** ensure that all data stored on or transported by removable media is in accordance with the applicable system SyOPs.
+    All Users **SHALL** ensure that all data stored on or transported by removable media is in accordance with the applicable system SyOPs.

 -   **POL.ITAUP.011**

-    All Users **MUST** seek approval from the MoJ [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) prior to any bulk transfer of protectively marked data using removable media.
+    All Users **SHALL** seek approval from the MoJ [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) prior to any bulk transfer of protectively marked data using removable media.
 [MoJ Cyber Security](#contact-details) provide advice on any technical and procedural requirements such as data encryption and handling arrangements.

 ### Passwords